 The rescued dogs were taken to a Buddhist's farm in Shangrao, Jiangxi where they were assessed, given food, water and medical treatment and then when ready, were transferred to the relevant activist's shelters.

-The following photos are the dogs rescued by Du and our team.
+The following photos are some of the dogs rescued by Du and our team.

 Many of the dogs sent to slaughter are bitches who are heavily pregnant.
 Many give birth in the trucks on the way to Yulin.
 This was the case with some of the dogs that Du rescued.
 Some of the puppies died en route before Du knew about them.